To buy or not to buy?

-If you are in the business of selling products/services online, that is the question potential customers will be asking as they browse your website.
-And while you might have already devoted significant amounts of time and resources to swaying their decision in your favour, I can almost guarantee there is one thing you are still neglecting: your product page copy.
+If you are in the business of selling products/services online, that is the one question potential customers will be asking as they browse through your website.
+And while you might have already spent a significant amount of time and resources into swaying their decision in your favour via better UI, UX, design, and whatnot, I can almost guarantee there is one thing you are still neglecting: your product page copy.

-Yet one in five customers will leave a website and shop elsewhere when product descriptions are unclear, incomplete and/or unconvincing.
-Think about it: how many times, before buying something online, have you gone and Googled the details you could not find in the product description?
+One in five customers will leave a website and shop elsewhere when product descriptions are unclear, incomplete, and/or unconvincing.
+How many times, before buying something online, have you gone and Googled the details you could not find in the product description?

 You don’t want customers to do the same to you.

 What should product copy do?

 Rather than talk about bad or good product copy, I find it more useful to discuss product copy in terms of its performance: does it do its job—which is to engage, inform and persuade potential customers—or not?

 To demonstrate what I mean, here is a Marmite-flavoured example:

 What are your feelings about Marmite?
 I am in the ‘no way’ camp, but this product description is so appealing and well-constructed it even works on me:

 - It creates a tempting image of the product with sensory and evocative words like scrumptious, masterpiece of creative confectionery, unexpectedly fantastic.

 - It addresses different audiences by speaking cheekily to the Marmite lover and posing a challenge to the Marmite hater.